Nicky Lopez Preview, Player Props: Braves vs. Giants

 Nicky Lopez At The Plate

-- Lopez is batting .242 with six doubles, three triples, a home run and 23 walks.
+- Lopez has six doubles, three triples, a home run and 23 walks while hitting .238.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.